CloudReactor/docs/index.md

 ### Note: setting up an AWS user with deployment permissions
 {: .no_toc}
-Note that below, we'll be using AWS user credentials to deploy tasks to AWS ECS.
+Note that below, we'll be using an AWS user to deploy tasks to AWS ECS.

-The AWS user credentials we use must therefore have permissions to deploy Docker images to ECR and to create tasks in ECS.
+This AWS user must have permissions to deploy Docker images to ECR and to create tasks in ECS.
 You can either:
 1. Use an admin user or a power user with broad permissions; or
 2. Create a user and role with specific permissions for deployment.

-If you're using an admin or power user, feel free to skip to the next step.
+**If you're using an admin or power user, feel free to skip to the next step.**

-If you want to create a new user and role, we've prepared a ["CloudReactor AWS deployer" CloudFormation template](https://github.com/CloudReactor/aws-role-template).
-In AWS, upload this to CloudFormation, and it will create a user with all the necessary permissions.
+However, if you want to create a new user and role, we've prepared a ["CloudReactor AWS deployer" CloudFormation template](https://github.com/CloudReactor/aws-role-template) with all the necessary permissions.
+In AWS, select the CloudFormation service, and upload this template.
+It will create a user with all the necessary permissions (**and output user credentials -- save these for use later!**).

 For more details, see [AWS permissions required to deploy](docs/deployer_aws_permissions.md).
 {: .mb-6}